the-events-calendar/tec-cli/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Event Generator is an add-on for The Events Calendar, Community Events, Event Tickets, and Tickets Plus.
+Tribe-CLI is an add-on for The Events Calendar, Community Events, Event Tickets, and Tickets Plus.
 Users submitting events via Community Events can now add tickets to their events, and the site admin can collect fees from ticket sales.

 == Description ==

-= The Events Calendar: Event Generator =
+= Tribe-CLI =

 * Frontend user ticket creation for events
 * Users can create free or paid tickets